zhangjunhd/machine-learning-notes/deep-learning/README.md

         - Building a Convolutional Network for CIFAR-10
         - Visualizing Learning in Convolutional Networks
         - Leveraging Convolutional Filters to Replicate Artistic Styles
+    - [Chapter 6.
+Embedding and Representation Learning][25]
+        - Learning Lower-Dimensional Representations
+        - Principal Component Analysis
+        - Motivating the Autoencoder Architecture
+        - Implementing an Autoencoder in TensorFlow
+        - Denoising to Force Robust Representations
+        - Sparsity in Autoencoders
+        - When Context Is More Informative than the Input Vector
+        - The Word2Vec Framework